-A summary of public comments on the draft 2020-2021 Action Plan received at the virtual public hearing held on April 9, 2020 is provided in Appendix E. An in person public hearing, scheduled for March 23, 2020 had to be cancelled due to the "Safe at Home" edict that was issued for Metro Nashville-Davidson County due to the COVID-19 pandemic.
+A summary of public comments on the draft 2020-2021 Action Plan received at the public hearing held on March 23, 2020 is provided in Appendix E.

 6. Summary of comments or views not accepted and the reasons for not accepting them